saugkim/2023fall_P2P_tuni/lab.md

 ```
 1. How does the blockchain network know that it was really this person that sent out the
 transaction?

+--> using public key and private key related to the public key,

 2. How does the blockchain network know whether you have enough currency to perform
 the transaction?

+--> blockchain holds all information, and blockchain is availabe to public, the balance is simply the result of looking at all the transactions for an address and determining which payment assignments made to that address remain unspent.

 3. Can you somehow find out how much currency anyone else has?

+--> I as a miner, i should know at least anyone who wants to make transactions (in the queue), has enough currency to make those transactions,

+--> I as a just client, and i somehow get someone's public key, then enough to bother to spend some time to look at all the trasactions then I can...

 ```

 Go back to the Mining tab and refresh the transactions in the blockchain by clicking the small blue